NVIDIA-AI-IOT/deepstream_tao_apps/TRT-OSS/Jetson/README.md

 # Build Jetson TensorRT OSS Plugin

+For DeepStream 6.1.1 GA, the TensorRT OSS plugin is not needed.

 Below are the steps to build [TensorRT OSS](https://github.com/NVIDIA/TensorRT) on Jetson device for Jetson libnvinfer_plugin.so.
 For cross-compiling, refer to TensorRT OSS README.

 ## libnvinfer_plugin.so.8.4.0.11 Provided Here